Why People of Faith Support Nondiscrimination Protections for LGBTQ AmericansBy Communications Team • February 11, 2021 • 9:44 am

 Across the country, millions of Americans hold their faith and religion to be one of the primary lenses through which they understand and engage with the world.
 For many Americans, values like treating others fairly, equally and with respect are rooted in faith and religious teachings.
-Increasingly, people of faith are leading the conversation about why protecting gay and transgender people matters – and why they support comprehensive non-discrimination protections because of their faith, not in spite of it.
-(Click here to download a PDF version of this resource)
+Increasingly, people of faith are leading the conversation about why protecting lesbian, gay, bisexual, transgender and queer (LGBTQ) people matters—and why they support comprehensive nondiscrimination protections because of their faith, not in spite of it.

 The Golden Rule

-- People of faith understand the importance of the Golden Rule – and how this key tenet of their personal ethics compels them to support protecting all Americans from discrimination.
+- We revere the importance of the Golden Rule—and how this key tenet of our personal ethics compels us to support protecting all Americans from discrimination.
 Treating others as we would want to be treated involves ensuring that all Americans are protected equally.

-- Supporting fundamental protections for all Americans is important to people of faith because gay and transgender Americans are our friends, our neighbors, our family members and our coworkers.
-When it comes to being able to earn a living, having a place to live, or being served by a business or government office, they should be treated like everyone else and not be discriminated against just because they are gay or transgender.
+- Supporting fundamental protections for all Americans is important to people of faith because LGBTQ Americans are our friends, our neighbors, our family members and our coworkers.
+When it comes to being able to earn a living, having a place to live, or being served by a business or government office, LGBTQ people should be treated like everyone else.
+Excluding people from civil protections based on who they are or whom they love hurts us all.

 The Importance of Religious Freedom